Valloric/picture-commander/README.md

 and displayed in a different tab.
 Subsequent image clicks in the gallery replace the displayed image in the viewer tab.

 Super-useful when projecting one browser tab to a different screen with say a Chromecast since the gallery tab can then control the projected one.

 There's one "admin" view (`/gallery` handler) and one "display" view (`/viewer` handler).
 Provide a path to an image folder on server startup.
 The server will recursively collect all images in that folder hierarchy.

+You can also have multiple viewer devices/browsers connected at the same time and they'll all be updated.

 Install the server dependencies with `pip install -r requirements.txt`.
 Python 2.7 required.